 Copyright © Nucleus Medical Media, Inc.

-Arrhythmias may affect the timing of the contractions between the atria and ventricles or the speed and strength of contractions of four different chambers.
-Arrhythmias can be:
+Arrhythmias may affect the timing of the contractions between the atria and ventricles, or the speed and strength of contractions of the 4 different chambers.
+This may cause: